kmorgans1/frontend-coding-challenge/NOTES.md

 **Task 5: API Call**

 - Tested my implmentation by removing the disabled class on the name page next button, without inputting name it successfully throws an error stating name field is empty.

+**Task 6: Success Page**

+- The screenshot given and hex code for details doesn't look the same?
+- If there was more options to display I think a v-for might be better on reflection but was running out of time.
+- Wanted a simple way to make the date format display nicely - stack overflow seems to recommend moment.js but didn't want to install 3rd party library, found a working date converter in another example so used this instead.
+- Reset state is a bit blunt force, maybe should have had an inital blank state?